 The Trigger for My Forced Migration: Battling with a Weak VM Server

 I had been using VScode for a long time.
 Its powerful features and user-friendly UI made it the best IDE in my opinion.
-Sometimes, for quick file edits in the terminal, I would use nano
+Sometimes, for quick file edits in the terminal, I would use nano.
+But then, trouble unexpectedly struck.

 One day, I needed to work remotely on a very low-spec VM server.
-I opened a few files using VScode's remote access feature, and that was when the CPU usage on the VM server skyrocketed to 120-130%, leading to a system crash.
+I opened a few files using VScode's remote access feature, and that was when the CPU usage on the VM server skyrocketed to 120-130%, resulting in a system crash.
 The screen froze, and the keyboard became completely unresponsive.
 It was truly a situation where "it blew up."
 I had to urgently force the system to shut down and reboot.
-I spent a frantic amount of time restoring all services running on the VM.
-This harrowing experience sent a strong signal that I needed to find a new tool; it felt almost like a forced situation.
+I frantically spent a significant amount of time restoring all services on the VM.
+This harrowing experience strongly signaled the need for a new tool, making the transition feel almost forced.

 My First Encounter: "How do I use this?"
 The Feeling of Switching from Windows to Linux

 So, reluctantly, I set out to find a lightweight coding tool based on the terminal, and that’s how I discovered Neovim.
 Upon first installing and running it, my feelings were summed up in one word: "How do I use this?"
 I felt overwhelmed and bewildered, much like the first time I encountered a Linux terminal after only using Windows PCs.
-The uselessness of the mouse and the need to operate everything solely from the keyboard disoriented me.
+The inability to use the mouse and the need to operate everything solely from the keyboard disoriented me.

 The Pleasure After Pain: Customizing Neovim with Lua

 Before long, I got used to the key mappings.
-I could feel the speed of navigating, editing, and saving code solely with the keyboard improve remarkably.
+I noticed a remarkable improvement in the speed of navigating, editing, and saving code solely with the keyboard.
 The initial bewilderment faded away as I became completely captivated by Neovim’s overwhelming responsiveness and lightness.

 As someone in my 40s, I found myself quite accustomed to it in about 4-5 days.
-I think younger individuals could easily get accustomed to it in just 2-3 days.
-Just bear with it for the first few days, and you’ll definitely have a different experience.
+I think younger people could easily get accustomed to it in just 2-3 days.
+Just bear with it for the first few days, and you’ll definitely have a transformative experience.

 A Point of No Return: Neovim Even in the Local Environment!